Zack Thornton: College

 Thornton enrolled at Ventura College.
 He pitched for the baseball team in 2007 and 2008.
 In his sophomore year he was 11–1 with a 1.12 ERA in 89 innings, and was named to the First Team all-SoCal Team and the Western State Conference North Team.
 The San Francisco Giants selected Thornton in the 43rd round of the 2008 MLB draft, but he opted not to sign.

 He transferred to the University of Oregon, to continue his college career with the Oregon Ducks.
 In his junior year in 2009, Thornton suffered a right shoulder injury, which he had surgically corrected, releasing the capsule to allow his shoulder to have unhindered internal rotation.
 In his senior year in 2010 he was 9–0 (his 9 wins matching the Oregon single-season record, and his 1.000 winning percentage setting the Oregon single-season record) with a 3.40 ERA (10th in the Conference) in 90 innings in which he struck out 73 batters and walked 16, and was named Pac-10 honorable mention.
 The Oakland Athletics selected Thornton in the 23rd round of the 2010 MLB draft, and he signed.

 Minor leagues

+Oakland Athletics

-Thornton pitched in 2010 for the AZL Athletics of the Rookie Arizona League and the Vancouver Canadians of the Class A-Short Season Northwest League.
+Thornton pitched in 2010 for the AZL Athletics of the Rookie Arizona League and the Vancouver Canadians of the Low–A Northwest League.